ghoulmann/cs-curriculum/year_1.rst

 * use the design process to solve simple problems with programmable tools, toys, or systems;
 * Set up and configure networking services including DHCP and NTP;
 * Configure localization settings to tailor the user environment to the locale;
-* classify items in simple sets of data.
+* classify items in simple sets of data;
+* use a Web browser to shop competitively for hardware and software components;
+* Identify, requisition, build a hardware solution to determined specifications to solve an identified problem;
+* Install and configure a software solution to solve identified problem or satisfy authentic need;
+* articulate environmental threats to hardware and practice preventative care.

 Level 3